 - Serve with double cream and enjoy guilt-free as you deserve!

-Ilana Sowter is an Acupuncturist on the North Shore of Auckland.
-Expect the best acupuncture, holistic health consultation, tailored treatment and advice with 8 years experience for women’s health, lifestyle, acupuncture, dietetics and Chinese herbs.
+Ilana Sowter is an Acupuncturist at Femme Vital Acupuncture, Inner North of Melbourne.
+Expect the best acupuncture, holistic health consultation, tailored treatment and advice with 10 years experience for women’s health, lifestyle, acupuncture, dietetics and Chinese herbs.